-Endometriosis can cause severe and chronic pain in different areas of the body, including the back.
+Endometriosis may cause severe and chronic back pain.
+It may also cause this type of pain in different areas of the body, as well as a variety of other symptoms.

 This article looks at endometriosis as a cause of back pain, other symptoms associated with endometriosis, and more.